apoorvadudani/Market-Evaluation-for-Espresso-Machines-using-Conjoint-Analysis/README.md

 ## 2. Attribute Level Selection

 In the next step, I leverage secondary and primary research to identify the levels of the attributes where consumers perceive distinct differences.
-In Acme’s case, I identify two levels for each attribute:
+In BrewWise’s case, I identify two levels for each attribute:

 - Speed: S1: “Fast” (machine capable of brewing coffee in under one minute)
 - Speed: S2: “Slow” (machine requires 1 minute or more to brew coffee)